GTEC-UDC/linuxcnc_testbed/docs/source/doc/03_linuxcnc/08_linuxcnc_configuration.md

 ### Halreport

-`halreport` is a command-line tool that generates a report on HAL connections.
+`halreport` is a command-line tool that generates a report on {{HAL}} connections.
 The command's help output is as follows:

 ```text
 Usage: